Frequently Asked Questions

 Financial Questions for Accepted Students

 International students are ineligible for financial aid provided by the US government; however, international students are eligible for scholarships.
 Please read on for more details.

 Jobs are competitive and an interview is required.
 Chances improve after the first semester.
 We cannot guarantee any student a job prior to his/her arrival to campus.
 An on-campus job can help with the student’s personal expenses (pocket money), but these funds are not sufficient to finance tuition costs.
 Students may work on campus up to 15 hours a week.
-Students on F1 or J1 visas are not permitted to work off campus.
-To read about CPT or OPT opportunities, click here.
+Students on F1 or J1 visas are not permitted to work off campus unless authorized through CPT or OPT.